fawzia86/Fooocus-MRE/readme.md

 26. Support for wildcards (ported from RuinedFooocus - put them in wildcards folder, then try prompts like `__color__ sports car` with different seeds).
 27. Support for [FreeU](https://chenyangsi.top/FreeU/).
 28. Limited support for non-SDXL models (no refiner, Control-LoRAs, Revision, inpainting, outpainting).
+29. Style Iterator (iterates over selected style(s) combined with remaining styles - S1, S1 + S2, S1 + S3, S1 + S4, and so on; for comparing styles pick no initial style, and use same seed for all images).

 ## Thanks